Zenoleader/MGS-Bot/.github/Issues Template/Applications.md

 ---

-## Tell us your programming background!
+## Tell us your about programming background!

 ## Tell us the role you want!
 (Discord Bot Developer: Programmer, User support, GitHub) (Roblox Game Developer: Graphic Artist, User support, GitHub)

 ## We do pay in robux only.
-We are currently in development, so MGS bot does not profit (yet).
+We are currently in development, so MGS bot does not profit USD (yet).